Suren S. Ambegaokar

 NIH Post-doctoral Fellowship (Neurovirology), University of Pennsylvania

 Suren Ambegaokar studies neurodegenerative disorders, infectious diseases of the nervous system, and the intersection of the two.
 He uses genetic models of human diseases in Drosophila (fruit flies) for use in identifying molecular mechanisms of pathology and to test pharmacological and genetic modifiers of disease.
-His current projects focus on the molecular pathology of Alzheimer disease - specifically the protein MAP Tau - and the role of RNA interference in regulating Rhabdovirus infections in neurons and non-neuronal cells.
+His current projects focus on the role of RNA interference and autophagy in the molecular pathology of Alzheimer disease and in regulating Rhabdovirus infections in neurons and non-neuronal cells.

 A native of southern California, Suren Ambegaokar graduated with a B.A. from UC Berkeley with a double-major in Molecular & Cell Biology (Neurobiology) and Film Studies.
 After college, he worked as a research associate in the lab of Greg Cole at UCLA studying molecular mechanisms of Alzheimer disease in transgenic mouse models and human brain tissue.
-He later enrolled in the Neuroscience Ph.D. program at UCLA under the mentorship of George Jackson.
-His dissertation work focused on human genetics and Drosophila models of neurodegeneration, specifically as related to the protein, Tau.
-Dr. Ambegaokar continued this research as a post-doctoral fellow after Dr. Jackson was recruited as the director of the Mitchell Center for Neurodegenerative Diseases at the University of Texas Medical Branch (UTMB) in Galveston, TX.
-As studies into inflammation and immunology in the brain were providing many needed insights into neurodegenerative diseases, Dr. Ambegaokar studied HIV infection in the brain under a NIH postdoctoral fellowship at the University of Pennsylvania in Philadelphia, PA, under the mentorship of Dennis Kolson.
+His dissertation work at UCLA and post-doctoral work at the University of Texas Medical Branch (UTMB) in Galveston, both under the mentorship of George Jackson, focused on human genetics and Drosophila models of neurodegeneration, specifically as related to the protein, MAP Tau.
+To gain training in neuroimmunology, Dr. Ambegaokar was a NIH postdoctoral fellow studying HIV infection in the brain and its related neurodegenerative effects at the University of Pennsylvania in Philadelphia, under the mentorship of Dennis Kolson.
 In 2014, Dr. Ambegaokar started as an assistant professor of Neuroscience and Microbiology at Ohio Wesleyan University, serving in both the Department of Botany and Microbiology and the David O. Robbins Program in Neuroscience.